SirGnip/ClipDashboard/README.md

 - two store modes:
     - by append and by replace (what does this look like with multiselect?)
     - separete buttons? right click button to change mode? checkbox somehwere? toggle in Settings menu item?)
-- delete selected
+- x delete selected
-- add menus
+- x add menus
-	- file
+	- x file
 	    - exit
-	- clip
+	- x clip
 		- deleted selected
 - truncate text display for very long items or ones with embedded cr's?